Gotfried Coenraad Ernst van Daalen: Controversy

 Van Daalen's Gajo-, Alas-, and Batak Campaign of the Aceh War in 1904 is mostly remembered for his brutal crackdown of the last Acehnese and Batak pockets of resistance.
 His force included 10 European officers, 13 European non-commissioned officers, and 208 Javanese and Ambonese military police officers (Dutch: Marechaussee).
 Particularly, the battle at Koetö Réh, which was built by the Alas people, stood out, as the rebels refused to surrender, and the death toll of 561 fighters included 189 women and 59 children.
 During the 1904 campaign, van Daalen lost 12 men and caused the death of at least 2,922 civilians, including at least 1,149 women and children.

 The press reported on the death toll, and it later published images of the brutal warfare in Aceh that shocked Dutch public opinion.
-Heavy critcism from the Dutch House of Representatives called for an investigation into the alleged atrocities and damaged the KNIL's overall prestige.
+Heavy criticism from the Dutch House of Representatives called for an investigation into the alleged atrocities and damaged the KNIL's overall prestige.
 In the heated debate, van Daalen himself was compared to the Iron Duke of Alba, a Spanish ruler who was notoriously harsh and cruel from Dutch national history.
 During the investigation, van Daalen turned in his resignation.

 Although absolved from any crimes, van Daalen had a permanent stain on his reputation, and all of his subsequent promotions were contentious.
 After the investigation, van Daalen re-enlisted.